SomeWeekendReading/someweekendreading.github.io/README.md

 ## License

-The following directories and their contents are copyright by me.
-You may not reuse anything therein without permission:
+The following files, directories, and their contents are copyright by me.
+You may not reuse anything therein without explicit permission:

 * \_posts/
 * images/